Stochastic asymptotical regularization for nonlinear ill-posed problems: Introduction

 is provided, regularization methods should be designed to obtain a meaningful approximate solution of \eqref{main}.
 Many effective regularization techniques have been proposed over the past few decades (see, e.g., \cite{TikhonovYagola1995,Hanke1996,Cheng2011Regularization,BK2008}).
 Of all the existing methods, the Landweber iteration is the most prominent iterative regularization technique, and is based on the fixed-point iteration

-The continuous analog to \eqref{Landweber} as $\Delta t$ tends to zero is known as asymptotic regularization or Showalter's method (see, e.g., \cite{UT1994}).
+The continuous analog to \eqref{Landweber} as $\Delta t$ tends to zero is known as asymptotical regularization or Showalter's method (see, e.g., \cite{UT1994}).
 It is written as a first-order evolution equation of the form